 The success of the Group’s products depends on its ability to manufacture products that cater for consumer’s tastes and – with particular reference to the Piaggio group – can meet their needs for mobility.

-Risks related to the high level of market competition
+Risks associated with the high degree of market competition

 In addition, the Group is exposed to the actions of competitors that, through technological innovation or replacement products, could obtain products with better quality standards and streamline costs, offering products at more competitive prices.